apenella/go-ansible/docs/upgrade_guide_to_2.x.md

 #### Replacing the _AnsibleSetEnv_ function

 If you used the `AnsibleSetEnv` function to set environment variables for the _executor_, you should replace it by the `AddEnvVar` method.
 In case you were using the `AnsibleSetEnv` to set an _Ansible_ configuration setting, it is recommended to use the `AnsibleWithConfigurationSettingsExecute` _executor_ instead.
-The `AnsibleWithConfigurationSettingsExecute` struct is available in the _github.com/apenella/go-ansible/v2/pkg/execute/configuration_ package, and provides you with multiple functions to configure _Ansible_ settings.
+The `AnsibleWithConfigurationSettingsExecute` struct is available in the _github.com/apenella/go-ansible/v2/pkg/execute/configuration_ package and provides you with multiple functions to configure _Ansible_ settings.

 If you were previously using the `AnsibleSetEnv` function to set environment variables for the _executor_, you should replace it with the `AddEnvVar` method.